What is Methamphetamine?

-The Allegan County Substance Abuse Prevention Coalition has teamed up with city, state and local law enforcment partners to create a public awareness campaign focused on educating the public on methamphetamine.
+The Allegan County Substance Abuse Prevention Coalition has teamed up with city, state and local law enforcement partners to create a public awareness campaign focused on educating the public on methamphetamine.
 The campaign features three leaders in law enforcement: Allegan County Sheriff Blaine Koops, Allegan City Police Chief Rick Hoyer, and Colonel Etue from the State Police.
 The campaign is intended to bring awareness to the drug and the environmental effects associated with meth labs and the discarded products from the toxic meth dump sites.

 Methamphetamine is a powerfully addictive, illegal drug that continues to be popular in Southwest Michigan.
 Meth can be manufactured using over-the-counter drugs, household products and other chemicals that can be purchased at any local store.
 Users include a wide range of people from athletes, to teens, moms, and blue-collar workers.
 Meth can be taken orally, smoked, snorted, or injected.
 The most common method in Southwest Michigan is smoking.

 A new report from the Government Accountability Office (GAO) can be found here.